NervanaSystems/ngraph-python/doc/source/installation.rst

 Examples
 ========

-Several useful example scripts demonstate how to use Nervana Graph:
+Several useful example scripts demonstrate how to use Nervana Graph:

-* ``ngraph/examples/walk_through/`` contains several walkthrough code.
+* ``ngraph/examples/walk_through/`` contains several walk through code.
 * ``ngraph/examples/mnist_mlp.py`` uses the neon front-end to define and train the model.
 * ``ngraph/examples/cifar10_mlp.py`` uses the neon front-end to define and train the model.